 Hello!
 Welcome to my "How To Become A Professional MMA Fighter?" guide and article!

-However, it is not an easy journey.
-You will be facing a lot of challenges in your training, and even in your financial situation, before you get to have your own matches.
+Becoming an MMA fighter is not an easy journey.
+You will be facing a lot of challenges, adversities, pain, and even financial problems before you get to have your own matches.
+Along with these, you must develop skills and talents to have better opportunities!

 Is MMA A Safe Sport?

 The usual question that is often asked by people who are interested in MMA is "Is it safe?".
-To be honest, all sports have their own hazards and players are susceptible to injuries.
+To be honest, all sports have their own hazards and players are susceptible to injuries, but what we are talking about is in the hurting business.

 When you train, you will usually wear a headgear for protection, right?
 However, with the recent discoveries, this will actually increase the chances brain injuries, especially that you will be receiving repeated blows to the head!